NovaSquirrel/fur2tad/README.md

 * Sample map
 * Pitch and volume slides that would take more than 256 TAD timer ticks - Could be implemented by breaking the slide into parts

+# Terrific Audio Driver's pitch table
+Terrific Audio Driver precalculates pitches and stores them in a "pitch table" which can hold up to 256 entries and is shared across songs that share the same Common Audio Data.
+Each TAD instrument has a range of octaves it can use (which this converter automatically chooses based on what octaves the song data uses) and each octave takes up space in the pitch table.
+Instruments with the same sample rate can share data, so you can save space in the pitch table by having multiple Furnace instruments use the same sample rate.
+Arpeggio macros can be used to adjust the tuning of an instrument separately from the sample rate.

+In addition to instruments, Terrific Audio Driver has "samples" (see [the TAD documentation](https://github.com/undisbeliever/terrific-audio-driver/blob/main/docs/samples.md)) which work similarly to instruments but have a specific list of sample rates the sample can be played at, instead of using notes.
+This means that only the specific rates specified end up in the pitch table, not an entire octave that may not be used.
+This is a good option for drums and other sounds that a song only intends to play at a few different pitches.

+To specify that you want a Furnace instrument to turn into a TAD sample, use a sample map on the Furnace instrument, and only assign a Furnace sample to the notes that you would like to use.
+You can use a mix of different Furnace samples (helpful for setting up a drum kit), and the output note doesn't have to match the input note.
+The converter may not correctly handle using TAD samples in combination with some effects that alter pitch (such as portamento.)

+# Metadata in instrument names
+The converter checks for commands in each instrument's name, which will affect how the instrument is treated in the conversion process.

+* `!remap`: Do not change the instrument into a TAD sample; instead, treat a sample map (if provided) as a table that lists what notes to change into which other notes.
+The samples on each entry in the sample map are ignored.
+* `!sample`: Change the instrument into a TAD sample by looking at the song data to determine which notes (and consequently, sample rates) are needed.
+Will only currently work on Furnace files that contain a single song.

 # Command line arguments
 * `--auto-timer-mode low_error/lowest_error`: Choose a strategy for automatically choosing TAD timer values from Furnace speeds and tempos.
 * `--timer-override bpm,speed=ticks bpm,speed=ticks bpm,speed=ticks`: Allows overriding the automatic Furnace speed conversions by providing your own timer values.